alejandrodmg/customer-classification/README.md

 ## Description

-Dealing with class imbalance in customer classification problems.
-This example focuses on using preprocessing techniques to solve the problem.
-In particular it has:
+This is an introductory example to class imbalance in customer classification problems.
+It mainly focuses on using preprocessing techniques to solve the problem.
+In particular it covers:

 - Feature Selector
 - Dummy Transformer